-3 tips for beating winter cabin fever with your dog
+3 tips for beating cabin fever with your dog

-If you think you’re the only one who goes a little stir crazy during the winter, think again!
-It can also be tough on your dog.
-But never fear; you can beat the winter blues together.
+If you think you’re the only one who’s going a little stir crazy right now, think again!
+This time is also tough on your dog!
+But never fear; you can beat cabin fever together.
 Here’s how:

 When in doubt, walk it out.

-- Exercising makes you both less likely to keep those 10 lbs. of holiday cookie weight.
-Regular winter walks help ensure your exercise routine stays consistent.
+3. Regular walks help ensure your exercise routine stays consistent.

 You know that lots of exercise makes for a tired and happy pup, but mental exercise has its benefits, too.
-You don’t have to brave the tundra to do some indoor training.
-Here’s why you should try it:
+Here’s why mental training is worth your pups while:

 A puzzle toy, that is!
 Not only is it like giving a pacifier to an antsy dog, but they’ll have hours of fun with it, too.
 Here’s why I love them: